Bean-Pringles/Rachet/README.md

    Then click on the VSExtension folder and click continue.
    (Please be aware this is for a one time install)

+c) Press ctrl + shift + p in VS Code and find Developer: Install Extension From Location.
+   Then click on the VSExtension folder and choose the vsix file.

 # Set Up

 1. Naviagate to the home directory with setup.py